-Our rainfall averages each month from January through April have actually been above average.
-In May we started seeing the dry conditions settle in when we were about 1" drier than average but the rain has seemed to have picked up in June.
-This past May our temperatures were somewhat below average; we also saw below average rainfall and humidity.
+Our rainfall averages each month from January through May have actually been above average averaging about .5" above our monthly averages.
+So far in late June it seems as though we have gotten rain everyday.
+As much rain as we have been receiving it is easy to forget how we can quickly move to the opposite extreme.
+Last summer June was dry while July provided 14" of rain.
+The rest of the summer was exceptionally hot and dry with the exception of the hurricane in late September.
 Many plants went into drought stress with the drier air and little rain.
-To this point, our summer has been mild, but we always seem to hit a drought skid or two as we move through the summer months.
-Do not be lulled into complacency by the cooler temperatures and plentiful rains.
+In times of drought and high temperatures, we need to DOUBLE our watering for the week.
+Instead of 1" per week, you will need to water 1" twice per week to provide adequate hydration to protect shrubs and trees from drought stress.
 Once a plant goes into drought stress for too long it can be difficult to revive it.
 Plants have a way of covering drought damage only to display its effects later the next spring or summer long after the drought period has been forgotten.
 Some plants don't put on as many flowers or bloom at all.
 Some plants will show die back in their branches.
 Remember, when we experience drought conditions and experience 95 degree temperatures for an extended amount of time, you can expect to see this kind of damage next spring.
 As we move into the summer months we may settle down to our normal summer time pattern of occasional, scattered afternoon thunderstorms.